HSBC

 HSBC Mobile Toolkit

-In addition, the HSBC Global Digital Standards contained standards structure for elements, patterns and templates.
-It was intended to help find the information quickly by using plain language for people across multiple job roles.
+In addition, the HSBC Global Digital Standards defined a structured set of standards for elements, patterns, and templates.
+It was designed to help users across various roles quickly find information by using clear, plain language.

 • hsbc-brand-identity-1